I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 Coffee and lunch dates are LOVELY.

-Four coffee and lunch dates in a week, I cannot handle: Wes, my family, and my best friends deserve my best, and unfortunately, that means peripheral relationships get the next-best time slots.
+Four coffee and lunch dates in a week, I cannot handle: Wes, Tal, and my best friends deserve my best, and unfortunately, that means peripheral relationships get the next-best time slots.

 (And I’m slowly realizing that’s ok to say.
-It felt mean at first, but like the book X says, maybe one of the most life-giving, Christ-centered ways we can love one another is by giving each other the grace to realize that we can say no to one another, and trust that we’re stewarding our time as WE trust it’s best handled for the call before us.)
+It felt mean at first, but maybe one of the most life-giving, Christ-centered ways we can love one another is by giving each other the grace to realize that we can say no to one another, and trust that we’re stewarding our time as WE trust it’s best handled for the call before us.)

 Remember, it’s ok to say no. You’re running a business!